 Buzz: Not today! (triggers his space wings, cutting them loose)

 - Ferris Bueller's Day Off: "Here's where Cameron goes berserk."
 Also known as the part where Cameron's soul snaps like a Twix bar.

-- The film adaptation of Mortal Kombat: "This is where you fall down."
-Used twice by Johnny Cage, first on an "actual" movie set (when an actor playing a mook in a choreographed fight misses his cue, which ruins the take), and then again at the end of the fight against Goro (the four-armed behemoth is hanging over a cliff, and as Johnny speaks the line his hand slips and he falls into oblivion).
+- Mortal Kombat: The Movie: "This is where you fall down."
+Used twice by Johnny Cage, first during what seems like a fight against a group of mooks and it looks like Cage is trying to spare the last mook but actually turns out to be a movie set (and the actor playing the mook in a choreographed fight missed his cue to fall down, which ruined the take), and then again at the end of the fight against Goro, when the four-armed behemoth is hanging off a cliff, and as Johnny speaks the line Goro's hand slips and he falls into oblivion.

 Phil: I know this sounds silly, and I know that I might sound ridiculous... like this is the scene of the movie... where the guy is trying to get a hold of the long-lost son, y'know, but this is that scene.
 This is that scene.
 And I think they have those scenes in movies because they're true.
 Y'know, because they really happen.
 And you gotta believe me, this is really happening.
 I mean, I can give you my number and you can go check with whoever you gotta check with and call me back.
 But do not leave me hanging on this.
 Please.
 I'm just — please.
 See... this is the scene of the movie where you help me out.